Tenafly Nature Center relies on the generosity of volunteers to maintain its mission.

 Our Birds of Prey Assistant Caretakers are crucial to the health of our animal ambassadors.

-Schedule: Help is currently needed during the week for one day on either Tuesday, Wednesday or Thursday for a 2 hour weekly commitment.
+• Schedule: Help is currently needed during the week on Fridays for a 2 hour weekly commitment.

 Our NY/NJ Trail Conference Trail Crew are extremely important volunteers who help us maintain our over 7 miles of trails.